Renbygda

-Renbygda is the administrative centre of the municipality of Holtålen in Trøndelag county, Norway.
+Renbygda or Ålen is the administrative centre of Holtålen Municipality in Trøndelag county, Norway.
 The village is located along the Gaula River and the Rørosbanen railway line, about 30 km north of the town of Røros and about 100 km southeast of the city of Trondheim.
 The lake Riasten lies about 25 km to the east.
 The western part of the village area, near the Ålen Church, is also known simply as Ålen.

-The 0.84 km2 village has a population (2018) of 609 and a population density of 744 PD/km2.
+The 0.84 km2 village has a population (2024) of 625 and a population density of 744 PD/km2.

 Flood

 On 15 August 2011, the village area experienced a big flood.
 This was the largest flood since 1940.
 The village centre as well as the nearby village of Aunegrenda were both affected.
 The flood arrived during the night and consequently some people woke up trapped in their homes.
 A rescue helicopter was used to aid people to safety.
-No one was able to anticipate the flood, which was a result of constant, nightly downpour and it is estimated that between 50 and 80 mm of rain fell that night.
+No one was able to anticipate the flood, which was a result of constant, nightly downpour.
+It was estimated that between 50 and 80 mm of rain fell that night.
 There was a lot of damage on homes, cars, roads, and public buildings, plus the majority of stores in the village centre were exposed with massive amounts of water often reaching about 1 m or higher on the walls.
 The river flowed over all the bridges, and made it impossible to cross with any vehicle.
-Additionally, the only suspension bridge in the area was twisted, deemed impassable and later rebuilt.
-Moreover, the municipality had invested a large sum of money in a new football court (which was only two days from opening) which was ruined by the river.
+Additionally, the only suspension bridge in the area was twisted, deemed impassable, and later rebuilt.
+Moreover, Holtålen Municipality had invested a large sum of money in a new football field (which was only two days from opening) which was ruined by the river.
 In the wake of the flood, the area received money from the Norwegian government in aid to help rebuild the village area.